Skip to main content

 • Shows intention to apply for lawful permanent residency or become a U.S. citizen by submitting a copy of the application to register with the federal immigration program.
 Or a copy of a statement stating the student’s intent to get legal status as soon as the law permits.

 Students without proper documentation in Oregon may also apply for financial aid programs.
 They only need to meet specific requirements to get these benefits.
-Some of the financial aid programs that the state offers are as follows:
+Some of the financial aid programs that the state offers are:

 Visit the Oregon Student Aid website for more information about Oregon Financial Aid Opportunities.